Observing

 can tell you, in words, everything you need to

-know about observing a comet:
+know about an upcoming comet:

 Logging